-Earlier this year, Dr Janice Joneja — probably the leading international expert on the condition — wrote The Beginner’s Guide to Histamine Intolerance, which I reviewed here.
+In 2017, Dr Janice Joneja — probably the leading international expert on the condition — wrote The Beginner’s Guide to Histamine Intolerance, which I reviewed here.
 What interested me about the book was learning that diagnosis is not straightforward, and is essentially one of exclusion.
-There is no real test for it — which may have something to do with the fact that a few (certainly not all) doctors, dietitians and immunologists still view the condition with a little scepticism and suspicion.
+There is no real test for histamine sensitivity — which may have something to do with the fact that a few (certainly not all) doctors, dietitians and immunologists still view the condition with a little scepticism and suspicion.

-Thankfully, histamine intolerance research is continuing apace, and just a few weeks ago a paper was published in The Journal of Pharmaceutical and Biomedical Analysis suggesting a new approach to the diagnosis of the condition, by determining levels of histamine and a related compound, methylhistamine, in urine — which would be less invasive than a blood test to investigate the activity of DAO.
+Thankfully, histamine intolerance research is continuing apace, and just recently a paper was published in The Journal of Pharmaceutical and Biomedical Analysis suggesting a new approach to the diagnosis of the condition, by determining levels of histamine and a related compound, methylhistamine, in urine — which would be less invasive than a blood test to investigate the activity of DAO.

 This is clearly a fast moving field, now.
-When I wrote my first book in 2003, Living with Food Intolerance, I only dedicated a single page to the ‘amines’, with only a paragraph to histamine itself (which I didn’t even index, much to my shame).
+When I wrote my first book in 2003, Living with Food Intolerance, I only dedicated a single page to the ‘amines’, with only a paragraph to histamine itself.
 That book is in urgent need of an update, and I expect I’ll be needing to dedicate a whole chapter to it when I eventually get around to it!

 Meanwhile, in a final piece of histamine news, healthcare professional readers may be interested to know that Dr Joneja has now brought out Histamine Intolerance: a Comprehensive Guide for Healthcare Professionals.